harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

    * students **work together in teams**

-   * students in a specific team get a **shared login** to that team.
-By having one user per team, we effectively only have teams to which we can login.
-We simplify things by not caring about the separate users.
-(KISS principle).
+   * students in a specific team each get its   **own login** to that team.
+An admin then can see in which student did  which submissions in a team.

-     We assume students cooperate fairly in a team.
-We do not want to use DOMjudge to check which student did the most work by counting submissions per student in a team.
-If there are problems with cooperation in a team, a student should discuss this with the teacher.

-   * if logged in it should be clear which users are logged in by **displaying** their **names** and their **team id**.
+   * if an user is logged in it should be clear to which team the user belongs  by **displaying** the **team ID** and the **team's member names**.

-   * all students get **per email the credentials of the team** they are in.
-Students in the same team get the same team credentials send.
+   * all students get **per email their user credentials of the team** they are in.

 ## User and teams setup

-### user and team in DOMjudge
+### User and team in DOMjudge

 We create per team only one user, so the user account and its team account are basicly the same.
 So we configure them also with the same data:

       for User
+      +  ID:                 "u-1-005"                => the ID of 5th user in part 1 of the course
-       * Username:           "teamX"    => used as login name
+      +  Username:           "part1-<email addres of user>"   => used as login name
-                                  `-> X is group id for our own administration!
-         Full name:          "one/multiple full names of team members"
          Password:           .....
+         Full name:          "full name of user"
+         Email:              "email addres of user"
+         TeamId:             "t-1-003"                => the team the user belongs to (can only be one team)

       for Team
-          Name:              "teamX"
+      +   ID:                "t-1-003"                => the ID of 3th team in part 1 of the course
+          Name:              "part1-team003"          => the team 3th team  in part 1 of the course
-       *  Display Name:      "one/multiple full names of team members"
+      +*  Display Name:      "part1-team003: <one or multiple full names of team members>"

-  The fields with `*` are shown on top of the submission page.
-  So when viewing a submission we see at top:

-      team: one/multiple full names of team members       user: team-X
-                |                                                 `-> "Username" is shown here, not Full name
-                `-> Team's "Display Name" is shown here

- Information about the team is very clearly displayed because we see both "full names of team members" and its "team id"!
+An user logs in with its `Username` and `Password` and then only sees its team's  `Display Name` (marked by `*`).

+An admin sees both the user's `Id` and `Username`, and its team's `Id` and `Display name`  when he views a submission of an user (marked by `+`).

+We use the user's email address to define also its `Username` because an email address is unique for an user.
+We prefix it with `partX-` so that we have a separate user account per course part X. Most student accounts in most education institutes also have a reasonable email address containing the user's full name.
+This helps an admin a lot, because When he looks at a submission he only sees the user's `Username` which then already reflects the user's full name.

-The team id  is an external id we give ourself to the team!
-We configured DOMjudge to allow external id's for configuration data.
+The  user's and team's IDs  are external IDs we give ourself to the team!
+We configured DOMjudge to allow external IDs for configuration data.

-Using internal id's was inconvenient for creating users and teams.
-Because for creating a user we needed the the team id it belong to.
-If using internal id's in DOMjudge we then first needed to create the teams.
-Then after creating the teams we had to get the internal id's of the teams from DOMjugde before we could create the users belonging to those teams.
-With external id's we can choose our own team id's and can we directly create the users belonging to them.
+Using internal IDs was inconvenient for creating users and teams.
+Because for creating a user we needed the the team ID it belong to.
+If using internal IDs in DOMjudge we then first needed to create the teams.
+Then after creating the teams we had to get the internal IDs of the teams from DOMjugde before we could create the users belonging to those teams.
+With external IDs we can choose our own team IDs and can we directly create the users belonging to them.

 ### Inspect required information

-So for each user/team pair in DOMjudge we need to following information:

-1. Username(user)/Name(team):  loginname set with value "teamX", where X is integer specifing team number
-2. Password(user): password for login
+If we look at all the information for setting up teams and users we see that some fields like IDs can be just generated, and other fields like `Username` can be derived from other information.
+After looking carefully we constructed a list of the minimal information required:

-3. Full name(user)/Display name(team):	 written out name of single student/multiples students in team
+   Full name of  user

-The first two fields can be generated, but the third field we have to supply.
-However in our design choices we also require to email the credentials to  each team member.
-So we need also per team the email addresses of its team members.
+   Email  addres of user
+   Which users belong to the same team

 This leads us to a simple input file we base our scripts on: `teams.csv`.

 ### The `teams.csv` input file

-Create a `csv` file with two columns:
+Create a `csv` file, where each line represents a team, with the two columns:

    1. the first column 'names' is  the name of the team.
 We use as team name a string containing a comma separated set of student names.
    2. the second column 'emails' we set with a string containing a comma separated set of emails, one per student.

+You can offcourse also make teams with only one student with only a single name and email in the columns.

 Example: